legislation

 The problem is inhumane dog and cat breeding practices in Minnesota by unscrupulous or negligent breeders, and a lack of oversight of this industry.

-Commercial dog and cat breeders (those who produce animals for sale or resale) are businesses, yet this industry is not regulated to ensure high standards or quality conditions.
-Minnesota has no state laws to license, inspect or regulate dog and cat breeding facilities in Minnesota.
+Commercial dog and cat breeders (those who produce animals for sale or resale) are businesses, yet this industry has not regulated to ensure high standards or quality conditions.
+Minnesota has had no State laws to regulate dog and cat breeding facilities in Minnesota — UPDATE: As of May 20, 2014, Minnesota now has a law to license, inspect and regulate commercial dog and cat breeders.

 • Top producers